Whitechapel Bell Foundry: History

 The foundry was particularly busy after the war, replacing bells lost or damaged by fire in bombing raids across London.
 Hughes said "Our business runs counter to the national economy.
 If the economy goes down and unemployment rises, we start to get busy.
 Last year was our busiest in thirty years, an increase of 27% on the previous year.
 Similarly, the nineteen twenties were very busy."
 Hughes also tells a story of an order requested of his grandfather in the 1890s which his father quoted again for in the 1950s and he himself gave a quote for in the 1970s.
 The order was finally completed in 1998.

 In March 2017 a consortium of heritage groups, including Save Britain's Heritage, the East End Preservation Society, the Society for the Protection of Ancient Buildings, the Ancient Monuments Society and the Royal Academy of Arts attempted to have the foundry's Grade II* premises re-listed as a Grade I listed building as an asset of community value to preserve the historical importance of the building within the wider east end community.

 The foundry was sold to US investor Raycliff who proposed their intention to convert the site into a 100 to 108 room hotel at the rear of the building with a bell themed cafe while maintaining space for the production of smaller bells including hand bells.
 Raycliff hired local architectural practice 31/44 for the design.

 The plan has the support of Historic England, described by one journalist as “a public body which gives paid advice to property developers to encourage them to get through the existing planning systems.”
 The application has been controversial.
 The application was called in by the government on 22 January 2020, preventing the London Borough of Tower Hamlets from proceeding with the planning application pending the outcome of further public inquiry.
+Following a public inquiry a planning inspector recommended consent to the Secretary of State who issued a consent with conditions.
 The London Bell Foundry, a not for profit company dedicated to saving the historic foundry as a working enterprise, made an offer to purchase the site in November 2022.